wustlcse237sp20/project-arora-dakich-kunen237project/README.md

 ***IMPORTANT NOTE***
 When specifying the input file name "filename", the file is stored in input/filename.in.
-Corresponding output file is in output/filename.out The user interfacce will not display output, you need to navigate to files manually (file can be too long to display).
+Corresponding output file is in output/filename.out The user interface will not display output, you need to navigate to files manually (file can be too long to display).

+HOW TO RUN:
+- Run the script with ./script.sh
+- "Generate random input" will add input file to input/ directory (if filename given is x, then input/x.in will be written)
+- Generate output by pressing "Execute" (will write to outpu/x.out)
+- Can re-run existing input file with "Input file" (make sure that if x is typed in, input/x.in exists)

 Feedback from iteration 1:
 - Removed .idea from .gitignore